In light of the extreme pandemic, the government has extended the deadlines for certain compliances.

 Dates Extended: Relief measures for GST taxpayers due to the outbreak of Covid-19

-Due to the difficulties faced by taxpayers in meeting legislative and regulatory compliances under GST law because of COVID-19, the government has published a list of notifications, all dated May 1, 2021, that include various relief measures for the benefit of taxpayers The below are the measures:
+Due to the extreme problems experienced by taxpayers in completing legislative and regulatory compliances under GST legislation as a result of COVID-19, the government has issued a series of notifications, all dated May 1, 2021, that include various relief measures for taxpayers’ benefit.
+The below are the measures:

 1.Reduction in the interest rate: